anilraut30/tictactoe/README.md

 ## How to play
 - This simple game allows you to make first move
-- To play your position, type matrix coordinate of 3x3 board e.g. for Row 0, Col 0 , enter 00 OR To play Row 2, Col 1 -> Enter 21 with no quotes and so on
+- To play your position, type matrix coordinate of 3x3 board e.g. for Row 0, Col 0 , enter **00** OR To play Row 2, Col 1 -> Enter **21** with no quotes , Hit ENTER and so on
+- Note: It may not show cursor position/location.
+Just entering position followed by ENTER - thats it!

  ***Release Notes:*** *This is Beta 1.0 version and not thoroughly tested for all possible moves and may contain issues/Bugs.*